rlawrenc/cosc_304/labs/lab7/java/README.md

 ## Example 2

 [Example code](code/JdbcQuery.jsp) to query the workson database and return some answers in a table.
-Make sure that the url is `jdbc:mysql://localhost/workson` and put in your user id and password.
+Make sure that the url is `jdbc:mysql://cosc304_mysql/workson` and put in your user id and password.
+Note the URL is not `localhost` as the JSP file is running in a container that does not contain the MySQL database server.

 ## Example 3